 Before my visit

 When you phone me to request a consultation I will take basic details from you together with a brief description of the problem.
 I consult on behavioural problems only, not physical or medical issues, and I always work under veterinary referral from your registered veterinary surgeon so that if we do suspect an underlying medical issue we can refer back to your vet.

-I will send you a questionnaire to complete and return, where you can give more details about the behaviour problem and your animal’s management and history.
+I will send you a questionnaire to complete and return, where you can give more details about the behaviour problem and your dog’s management and background.

 I will obtain a formal referral from your veterinary surgeon; this will advise me of any physical or medical conditions that I need to be aware of.
 The Veterinary Surgeons Act 1966 lays responsibility with vets for the diagnostic health and welfare of animals registered in their care.

 During my visit